saralaponnuraj/Boxetheus/Boxetheus/README.txt

 Executed the migration to update the database with the new field.
 Executed a migration to apply the changes to the database, ensuring synchronization with the updated model.
 Updated the views and controllers to handle the new field.Modified the views and controllers that involve the model to accommodate the new field, ensuring proper handling and integration into the application's user interface and functionality.

+2024-02-20 10:33PM
+Opened the ASP.NET Core MVC app in Visual Studio: Navigated to the Model Class: Identify and open the model class that corresponds to the data entity requiring validation.
+Apply Data Annotations for Validation Within the model class, use data annotations (attributes) to define validation rules for the properties.
+For instance, use [Required] for mandatory fields, [StringLength] for maximum length, or custom annotations for specific requirements.

+Observation:
+ASP.NET Core MVC offers immediate feedback to users, supports client-side and server-side validation, and allows developers to implement custom validation logic.
+This enhances user experience by providing immediate feedback on input.
+The system also supports error message localization, allowing applications to display messages in different languages based on user preferences.
+This allows for better integration with other systems and enhances user experience.
+Immediate Feedback to Users: The incorporation of validation provides users with immediate feedback on their input, enhancing the user experience.
+I could learn more about the Client-Side and Server-Side Validation: ASP.NET Core supports both client-side and server-side validation.
+Data annotations primarily handle client-side validation, while server-side validation ensures data integrity on the server.
+Custom Validation Logic: Custom validation logic allows developers to implement specific business rules beyond standard annotations.
+Error Message Localization: ASP.NET Core Boxetheus supports localization for error messages, enabling applications to display messages in different languages based on user preferences.